This list will be continuously updated

 Slightly Mad Studios is currently in the midst of creating Project Cars 2 for VR.
 The company showcased the first trailer for the game this past February where you see some amazing supercars entrenched in high-quality visuals and environments.
 In an interview with Tom’s Hardware, Rod Chong from Slightly Mad Studios stated, “We’ve been working hard to make sure that Project Cars 2 is as immersive as possible.
 There’s a lot of new things we’re doing in Project Cars 2, such as new rendering techniques, which will smooth the VR experience and make sure everything is fully optimized for both Oculus and HTC.

 We think that VR is a paradigm shift, because now, you’re in the action.
 You’re no longer just translating to a flat screen, or even three flat screens.
 You’re driving a car, and your body thinks it’s driving a car after a while.
 We’re always thinking of new ways to progress that, and we think hand tracking will be the next step.
 Right now, if you look at your hands with a headset on, they’ll be glued to the position of your steering wheel, and your hand will only move when the game detects a gear shift.
 Currently, hand-tracking is too slow.
 If you were to pull a physical handbrake, the animation would be behind you.
 We believe that when VR systems catch up, you’ll be able to interact with different parts of the car in real time, and we look forward to seeing that in the future.”

 They’ve also announced the full list of cars that’ll be available to drive in Project Cars 2 including the Acura NSX and Ford GT.

-Project Cars 2 will be available for the Oculus Rift and HTC Vive on September 22nd.
+Project Cars 2 is now available on Oculus Rift and HTC Vive for $59.99.